Evolution was the basis for Nazism.

 Philosopher Philip Kitcher correctly points out that evolution, like all good scientific theories, is morally neutral:

 Various people have appealed to the theory of evolution to lend respectability to their appalling moral views...But this fact says very little about evolutionary theory itself.
 Virtually any morally neutral, or even morally good, doctrine can be misused for evil purposes.
 (Kitcher 1982:196)

-(ii) Creationists, most of whom are fundamentalist Christians, should be able to understand the point by considering some of the horrendous moral doctrines others have taken Christianity to be their basis for, and asking whether or not this means that Christianity must therefore be evil or incorrect:
+Creationists, most of whom are fundamentalist Christians, should be able to understand the point by considering some of the horrendous moral doctrines for which others have taken Christianity to be their basis, and asking whether or not this means that Christianity must therefore be evil or incorrect: